 I’m Ashleigh, and this is my blog.
 I don’t really know what it is, but here we are.

-On this blog I often write about memory, mental health, cycling, and inconsequential things that wouldn’t fit anywhere else.
+On this blog I write about things that don’t fit anywhere else.
+There is stuff on memory, mental health, cycling, and animals.
 My proudest moment was being called ‘the philosopher poet of the bike lane’ on the website of the Cycling Embassy of Great Britain.
 I still think about that quite a bit.
-I write about other things too, but those themes seem to resurface time and again.
-I don’t blog all that frequently, just when I want to.
+I write about other things too, but those themes seem to resurface.
+I don’t blog frequently, just when I want to.

 I’m always keen to hear your thoughts on anything I write.
-Even if it’s bad.
+Please keep in mind I have an extremely thin skin and will remember anything you say for the rest of my life and until death.
 Drop me a comment or an email: ashleigh [dot] young [at] gmail [dot] com

 I work as an editor at Victoria University Press and write around the edges.

 Thanks for reading!